HarryLeong/tct/README.md

 tct
 ===

-Sorry! windows only yet!
-But it is eary to port to other platform(just use boost, stdlib)!If You Are Chinese,Pelase Read `中文README.md`,Else,Sorry Again, You Must Continue To Read Chinglist.
+If You Are Chinese,Pelase Read `中文README.md`, Else, Sorry Again, You Must Continue To Read Chinglist.

 ##Abstract
 This is a CUI tool for counting the number of files in some directories.